Featured Book Selection

 "Love Your Enemies: How Decent People Can Save America From the Culture of Contempt"

 * NFRW Literacy & Education Committee Chair's Choice

-The Mamie Eisenhower Library Project (MELP) is the NFRW’s oldest program, celebrating more than 50 years of book donations from an approved list to schools, libraries, hospitals and other public institutions.
+The Mamie Eisenhower Library Project (MELP) is the NFRW’s oldest program, celebrating 60 years of book donations from an approved list to schools, libraries, hospitals and other public institutions.

-Additions to the MELP Recommended Book List are made periodically, and the committee encourages recommendations from members.
-Send recommendations to Literacy Chair Maxine Bennett.
+Additions to the MELP Recommended Book List are made annually.
+The committee encourages recommendations from members.

-MEMBER TIP: Download past MELP Book Lists by logging into the Member Center and visiting the Digital Resource Library.
+MEMBER TIP: Download past MELP Book Lists by logging in and visiting the Digital Resource Library.